Rocky5/XBMC4Gamers/README.md

 Creating Profiles:

 	1) Load the "Manage Profiles" profile.
-	2) Select "Manage Profiles".
-	3) Select Add Profile...
+	2) Select Add Profile...
-	4) Enter your desired name.
+	3) Enter your desired name.
-	5) Now select OK
+	4) Now select an profile image.
-	6) Again select OK
-	7) Now select start fresh, for both options.
-	8) And Log out.
+	5) And Log out.
 (R) Stick pushed in.
-	10) Disable Edit Mode if you wish.
+	6) Disable Edit Mode if you wish.

-What not to do:

-	1) Change profile names after creation, will will break my script. (it will create a new save folder)
+Alt information:

+	1) If using the "individual save directories for each profile" a backup is created of your orignal UDATA directory.
+	2) Any softmod or exsploit saves are transfered to a new profile if using the "individual save directories for each profile".
-	2) To transfer saves over to a new profile, change the folder name & the *.profile file inside the directory. *
+	3) To transfer saves over to a new profile, change the folder name & the *.profile file inside the directory. *

 		*
 			Example:
-			Profile name Connxtion, but I want to change it to Rocky5 & keep my saves.
+			Old profile name = Connxtion, but I want to change it to Rocky5 & keep my saves.
-			I find the "UDATA Connxtion" folder in "E:\" & I rename it to "UDATA Rocky5" I now also rename the "Connxtion.profile" file inside to "Rocky5.profile".
+			I find the "UDATA Connxtion" folder in "E:\" & I rename it to "UDATA Rocky5" I now also rename the "Connxtion.profile" file inside the now named "UDATA Rocky5" folder to "Rocky5.profile".
 Done!

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////